wp-plugins/nvd3-visualisations/readme.txt

 1. Charts gallery showing out neatly on the same page of WP's blog.

 == Changelog ==

+= 1.1.0 =
+Version 1.1.0 -
+NEW: direct shortcode API, simple to use + automatic generation of containers.

 = 1.0.3 =
 Version 1.0.3 -